ambossIconambossIcon

 Summarytoggle arrow icon

-Overweight and obesity are characterized by an accumulation of excess body fat associated with the risk of developing weight-related complications.
+Overweight and obesity are characterized by an accumulation of excess body fat (adiposity) associated with the risk of developing weight-related complications.
 Multiple underlying factors (e.g., genetics, hormonal changes, lifestyle behaviors, medical conditions, medication use) ultimately result in prolonged excess energy intake relative to energy expenditure.
-Body mass index (BMI) and waist circumference are used to diagnose and classify overweight and obesity, and to estimate the risk of weight-related complications.
-Clinical evaluation and diagnostic studies are used to assess for contributing causes of overweight and obesity and weight-related complications (e.g., hypertension, cardiovascular disease, dyslipidemia, diabetes).
-Management focuses on weight loss and preventing or improving weight-related complications, and should be individualized based on shared decision-making.
+Body mass index (BMI) and waist circumference are used to diagnose and classify overweight and obesity and to estimate the risk of weight-related complications.
+Clinical evaluation and diagnostic studies are used to assess for contributing causes of overweight and obesity and weight-related complications (e.g., hypertension, cardiovascular disease, dyslipidemia, diabetes), and a clinical severity assessment of obesity should be performed.
+Management focuses on weight loss and preventing or improving weight-related complications and should be individualized based on shared decision-making.
 Management options include lifestyle changes (dietary changes, increased physical activity, and/or behavioral interventions), pharmacotherapy, and bariatric surgery.
 Interventions are often performed concurrently.

 Icon of a lock